digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 };
 const options = {};

-storage.events.create(event, meta, options, (err, result) => {
+storage.events.add(event, meta, options, (err, result) => {
   if(err) {
     throw new Error('Failed to create the event:', err);
   }

-  console.log('Event creation successful:', result.event.id, result.meta);
+  console.log('Event creation successful:', result.event, result.meta);
 });
 ```

 ### Get an Event

 Gets one or more events in the ledger given a
 query and a set of options.

-* eventId - the identifier of the event to fetch from storage.
+* eventHash - the identifier of the event to fetch from storage.
 * options - a set of options used when retrieving the event.
 * callback(err, result) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.